-If you suspect that you or someone else is having a stroke, phone triple zero (000) immediately and ask for an ambulance.
+If you suspect that you or someone else is having a stroke, call triple zero (000) immediately and ask for an ambulance.

 Even if the symptoms of a stroke disappear while you are waiting for the ambulance to arrive, you or the person having the stroke should still go to hospital for an assessment.
-Symptoms that disappear may mean you have had a transient ischaemic attack (TIA) and you could be at risk of having a full stroke at a later stage.
+If the symptoms disappear, it may mean you have had a transient ischaemic attack (TIA) but you could be at risk of having a full stroke at a later stage.

-After an initial assessment, you may need to be admitted to hospital to receive a more in-depth assessment and, if necessary, for specialist treatment to begin.
+After an initial assessment, you may need to be admitted to hospital to receive a more in-depth assessment and, if necessary, begin receiving specialist treatment.

-Recognising the signs and symptoms of a stroke
+Recognising the symptoms of a stroke, using 'FAST'

 The signs and symptoms of a stroke vary from person to person but usually begin suddenly.
-As different parts of your brain control different parts of your body, your symptoms will depend upon the part of your brain affected and the extent of the damage.
+Since different parts of the brain control different parts of the body, your symptoms will depend upon the part of your brain affected and the extent of any damage.

-- Arms – the person with suspected stroke may not be able to lift one or both arms and keep them there because of arm weakness or numbness
+- Arms – the person with the suspected stroke may not be able to lift one or both arms and keep them there because of arm weakness or numbness.

-- Time – it is time to dial triple zero (000) immediately if you see any of these signs or symptoms.
+- Time – it is time to call triple zero (000) immediately if you see any of these signs or symptoms.

-Symptoms in the FAST test identify about 9 out of 10 strokes.
+The symptoms described in the FAST test will identify about 9 out of 10 strokes.

 Other signs and symptoms may include: